keithly/lambda-python-custom/README.md

 [.github/workflows/ci.yml](.github/workflows/ci.yml)

-- Builds, tests, and deploys the docker image to ECR
+- Builds and deploys the docker image to ECR
     - Images are tagged with the git SHA
     - Uses GitHub GHA caching
-    - The test just runs the container
+    - Testing the container before deploy is TBD
 - Lints, caches, and runs terraform plan and apply.
 Apply only runs on git push.